Best Overall Co-Sleeper

 Graco Pack 'n Play On the Go Bassinet

-The Graco Pack 'n Play On the Go is a versatile powerhouse for sleep and play.
-This budget-friendly travel crib comes standard with the Pack 'n Play making it useful from newborn to toddlerhood.
-It is easy to move from room to room with two wheels, and it comes with a toy bar and a storage bag.
+The Graco Pack 'n Play On the Go is a versatile option for sleep and play.
+This budget-friendly travel crib comes standard with the Pack 'n Play making it useful from newborn to toddlerhood in a variety of ways.
+The On the Go is easy to move from room to room with two wheels, and it comes with a toy bar and a storage bag suitable for travel.

 While the Graco is heavy, large, and harder to use, its price point and versatility for use as both a bassinet, playpen, and travel crib are hard to beat.
-And while it does not fit the criteria for a bedside co-sleeper, it can be positioned near the bedside for infant monitoring.
-And, with wheels on one side, it covers shorter distances with ease.
-One thing we will note is that Graco brand Pack 'n Plays tend to have a strong odor to them out of the box, so if you notice this, we strongly recommend off-gassing the product in a garage or such before use with baby.
+Plus, while it does not fit the traditional criteria as a bedside co-sleeper, it can be positioned near your bed for first hand infant monitoring.
+One thing we will note is that Graco brand Pack 'n Plays tend to have a strong odor fresh from the box, so we strongly recommend letting the product off-gass or air out in a well-ventilated area before using it with your baby.